simonh1000/ftp-deploy/README.md

 ## Changes

+- 0.7.x
+	- added prompting user for FTP password if none given in config

 - 0.6.x
     - added optional ```continueOnError``` config.
 When set to true, ftp-deploy continues to upload files after a failed put.
 When not specified or set to false, the ```.deploy()``` callback is called immediately after a failed put.
     - added ```upload-error``` event